| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 to them either directly or indirectly.
 When the woman comes from a nondominant group, and especially when the man is from

 a dominant culture, any racist, sexual, ablest or class slurs may add to and intensify this abuse.
+Like anyone who is systematically tortured,

 isolated, humiliated, and given highly contradictory messages the average woman who is subjected to extreme partner abuse has little sense of